Developing and engaging a citizenry dedicated to wilderness monitoring and stewardship.

 |Photo by Ronni Flannery|

-We envision citizen volunteers as active in gathering data and participating in the process of using and interpreting that data.
+Citizen science in wilderness provides an opportunity to broaden civic engagement in wilderness stewardship.
 Citizens often have local knowledge of particular ecosystems and can help managers and scientists understand the broader social, economic, and political context of changes occurring in wilderness.
-Through citizen science, citizens can also build community capacity to use science to understand ecological change, and to engage public land managers on issues of wilderness management.
-Citizen science in wilderness provides an opportunity to broaden civic engagement in wilderness stewardship.
+Through citizen science, citizens can also build community capacity to use science to understand ecological change, and inform discussions with land managers on issues of wilderness management.

 Field leaders and citizen volunteers mitigate the spread of invasive weeds in Wilderness and Wilderness Study Areas through targeted hand-pulling and thorough inventories of weed infestations.
 Data collected exposes patterns and pathways of weed invasion and guides mitigation and restoration efforts.
 Outreach promotes public awareness of the impact invasive species have on the integrity of our public lands, and the role individuals can play in curbing this spread.